Engee documentation

 Details

-Option for modelling a Zener diode.
+An option for simulating a Zener diode.

 Default value